 For gaming — especially, FPS shooters, require a decent ping to play with.
 And, that’s when it becomes vital to pick one of the best DNS servers for gaming.
 Of course, changing the DNS server will not improve your Internet connection drastically — but only the IP lookup time, DNS record updates, and the ping may improve.

 Note: Technically, the ping for a game shouldn’t have any effect when you change the DNS.
-But, still, considering the first response when you load into the game and other benefits – you should opt to use a 3rd party DNS server.
+But, still, considering the first response when you load into the game and other benefits of a DNS– you should opt to use a 3rd party DNS server.

 Don’t understand a word of it?
 Fret not, read on…

-So, in this article, I’ll explain what a DNS server is, what are the advantages of using a DNS server, and what DNS server should you use for gaming (with detailed insights and examples).
+So, in this article, I’ll explain what a DNS server is, what are the advantages of using a DNS server, and what DNS server should you use for gaming and everyday usage.

 What is a DNS Server and How DNS works?